Dustyroom/flat-kit-doc/index.md

 > Linear motion script.
 Inspector interface.

 > **TIP.** Use a couple of instances of this component if you want to translate and rotate along more than one axis and make more complex automations.

+## 5.3.
+Buoyancy

+This script is used with _Water_ shader specifially when there is an object on the water surface, and you want it to phisically flow on this surface.
+The object will replicate the water's shape, while water is being deformed.
+This scripts is added on the object as a component.
+You'll need to point to the water object mesh this object is interacting with (in _Water_ field of the script interface).

+- _Water_ field is where you choose the mesh of the water surface.
+The object holding this script will be afloat on this mesh.
+- _Size_ parameter sets the definition of the movement, meaning, how many of the _Water_ object's vertices it takes into account.
+- _Amplitude_ is how far the object travels from its initial point on the water while foating.

 # 6. Demo Scenes